Varun-2021/AIT_664_Varun_Assignment/README.md

 FOR LINEAR REGRESSION.

-Loading Libraries and Data: I loaded the necessary libraries (tidyverse, ggplot2) and read the housing dataset from the specified path.
+Loading Libraries and Data: I loaded the necessary libraries (tidyverse, ggplot2) and read the housing dataset from the specified path in my pc.

-Scatter Plot with Linear Regression: I created a scatter plot showing the relationship between median_income and median_house_value.
+Scatter Plot with Linear Regression: I created a scatter plot by taking two columns showing the relationship between median_income and median_house_value.
 The plot revealed a positive correlation, and I added a linear regression line to illustrate this relationship.

 Fitting Linear Regression Model: I fitted a linear regression model, resulting in an R-squared value of 0.4734, indicating that the model explains about 47.34% of the variance in house values.
 I added residuals and predicted values to the dataframe for further analysis.